 The Nürnberger “keyhole” bratwurst is said to be created slim enough to allow them to be pushed through medieval Franconian keyholes to hungry customers after curfew hours.
 Yum!

-View of Regensburg, Germany from the tower of Evangelisch-Lutherische Kirchengemeinde Dreieinigkeitskirche (Evangelical Lutheran Parish Trinity Church)
+The view of Regensburg, Germany from the tower of Evangelisch-Lutherische Kirchengemeinde Dreieinigkeitskirche (Evangelical Lutheran Parish Trinity Church).

-St. Peter’s Cathedral, also known as Regensburg Cathedral.
-It opened in 1520 and didn’t have an organ until the largest and heaviest hanging organ in the world was completed in 2009 with 5871 pipes.
+St. Peter’s Cathedral, also known as Regensburg Cathedral, opened in 1520.
+It didn’t have an organ until the largest and heaviest hanging organ in the world was completed in 2009 with 5,871 pipes.

 A tour of Melk, Austria, was definitely a highlight!

-Towering about the town of Melk is the 11th-century Melk Abbey monastery.
+Towering above the town of Melk is the 11th-century Melk Abbey monastery.

 The Wachau Valley in Austria is the most scenic stretches of the Danube, snaking around mountains and beautiful towns like Krems.